-The current financial plan for the Sewer System through 2020 anticipates the issuance of approximately \$550 million of additional Parity Bonds and approximately \$93 million of additional variable rate Junior Lien Obligations for new money purposes from 2018 through 2020 to provide continued funding for the CIP.
-Another \$74 million of the CIP is expected to be funded from loan commitments from Ecology that the County has executed and not yet drawn upon (\$34 million) or expects to execute in the first quarter of 2016 (\$40 million).
-The balance of the CIP through 2020 is expected to be funded from Net Revenue.
+The current financial plan for the Sewer System through 2022 anticipates the issuance of approximately \$603 million of additional Parity Bonds and approximately \$73 million of additional variable rate Junior Lien Obligations for new money purposes from 2016 through 2022 to provide continued funding for the CIP.
+Scheduled principal payments on Parity Bonds and Parity Lien Obligations for this period prior to the issuance of the Bonds total \$544 million.
+Another \$79 million of the CIP is expected to be funded from loan commitments from Ecology that the County has executed and not yet drawn upon (\$60 million) or expects to execute by the end of 2016 (\$19 million).
+The balance of the CIP through 2022 is expected to be funded from Net Revenue.

-The County Council authorized the issuance of up to \$350 million in Parity Bonds and Parity Lien Obligations for new money purposes through October 10, 2017, and the County has already issued \$71.9 million of this total.
-The Bond Ordinance authorized an unlimited amount of Parity Bonds and Parity Lien Obligations to refund outstanding obligations of the County payable from Revenue of the System through December 31, 2017.
+The County Council authorized the issuance of up to \$350 million in Parity Bonds and Parity Lien Obligations for new money purposes through October 10, 2017.
+Including the Bonds, \$114.495 million has been issued to date.
+The Bond Ordinance authorizes the issuance of Parity Bonds and Parity Lien Obligations to refund outstanding obligations of the County payable from Revenue of the System through December 31, 2017.
+In proceedings accompanying the adoption of the 2017 Sewer Rate, the County Council was presented with projected Sewer Rates that would finance from Net Revenue 40% of projected capital expenditures over the six-year period beginning in 2017, compared to 27% in rate proceedings in previous years.